Skip to main content

 System authorization is the formal decision by senior officials to allow a CMS information system to operate.
 Commonly known as Authorization to Operate (ATO), this is the culmination of all the tests, assessments, remediation, documentation, and other activities that the ISSO and others on the portfolio team have done to ensure information security for the system.

+Achieving ATO requires an authorization package with many types of documentation.
 Getting these documents together and conducting all necessary steps can be a long process – so you should start working on your ATO as early as possible to ensure timely completion.

-Learn more about System Authorization
+Learn more about System Authorization.

 Continuous monitoring

 Continuous monitoring is the practice of using modern tools and technology to continuously check systems for vulnerabilities and risks.
 Rather than thinking of getting an ATO as having “achieved” compliance, continuous monitoring allows us to observe and track evolving risks over time.
-Security is never “done”.

 Continuous monitoring is a growing program at CMS.
 As an ISSO, you will work closely with the CMS Cybersecurity Integration Center (CCIC) to ensure that your system is appropriately monitored.
 CCIC ensures oversight of information security and privacy, including Security Information Event Management, for each FISMA system operating by or on behalf of CMS.